 - data transfers to unapproved cloud computing services including personal webmail, as well as the use of unapproved VPNs from the organisation’s network.

-Developing and implementing an incident response capability requires support from technical staff and business representatives, including data owners, corporate communications, public relations and legal staff.
-Organisations need to regularly test and update their incident response plan, processes and technical capabilities, focusing on decreasing the duration of time taken to detect cyber security incidents and respond to them.
+Developing and implementing a cyber security incident response capability requires support from technical staff and business representatives, including data owners, corporate communications, public relations and legal staff.
+Organisations need to regularly test and update their cyber security incident response plan, processes and technical capabilities, focusing on decreasing the duration of time taken to detect cyber security incidents and respond to them.

 When a targeted cyber intrusion is identified, it needs to be understood to a reasonable extent prior to remediation.
 Otherwise, the organisation plays ‘whack a mole’, cleaning compromised computers, as well as blocking network access to internet infrastructure known to be controlled by adversaries, while the same adversaries simply compromise additional computers using different malware and different internet infrastructure to avoid detection.

-For targeted cyber intrusions of higher sophistication, the ACSC can assist Australian government organisations with responding.
+For targeted cyber intrusions of higher sophistication, ASD can assist Australian government organisations with responding.
 This includes developing a strategic plan to contain and eradicate the intrusion, and providing guidance to improve the organisation’s cyber security posture in preparation for adversaries attempting to regain access to the organisation’s computers.

 Host-based intrusion detection/prevention system